Track internship helps student discover, learn, and lead

 Throughout my time as a Track intern, I was able to learn a lot about myself as a person and as a professional.
 Professionally, I learned that I had a love for marketing, which surprised even me!
 The internship allowed me to meet and network with Plante Moran’s marketing team, which sparked my love for the field.
 One of my favorite things about being a Track intern is you aren’t put in a box; you can bounce around, which is great for professional development.
 Now, fast-forward a year, I’m a marketing intern in the Southfield East office.

-The track program was, and still is, an internship that is full of emerging leaders.
+The Track program was, and still is, an internship that is full of emerging leaders.
 I worked closely with very diverse peers who were all leaders in their own way.
 Each day I learned something new from the other interns because we all had something unique to bring to the table.
 The outside world isn’t cookie cutter, and it’s important that the workplace reflects that.
-Track provides this real-word experience, with real people, who have real goals and aspirations.
+A year after my Track internship, I joined the marketing team as an intern in the Southfield office.

 What was my biggest takeaway from the Track program?
 Be confident in who you are, and always put your best foot forward.
 Take every opportunity you’re given because you never know what you may learn and who you may meet.
 I was given the opportunity to do what I love in marketing and have been grateful to the Track internship ever since.
 I met partners and staff members who still check on me to date and have made lifelong friends.
 The Track internship affords students the opportunity to be great, and for that, I will always be grateful.